felipesoareees/ia_week3_docker/README.md

 # ia_week3_docker

 - Description : This repository has the challenge of week three.
-It explain the docker tools and  docker concepts.
+It explain the containers linux and docker tools and  docker concepts.

 ## The schedule this project is: